You can make Instant Pot Rice and Beans recipe tonight! With dried black beans, no soaking, no sauteing, in 30 minutes flat. Bam!

 2. Cook for 22-25 Minutes

-- Close the lid, turn pressure vent to Sealing and press Pressure Cooking on High for 22 minutes.
+- Close the lid, turn pressure vent to Sealing position and press Pressure Cook on High pressure for 22 minutes.

 - Instant Pot will take about 10 minutes to come to pressure.

 - You can chop cilantro or make cucumber and tomato salad in the meanwhile.
-It goes amazing with this vegan rice and beans.
+It goes amazing with this Instant Pot rice and beans.

 - Release pressure using Quick Release method by turning valve to Venting and open the lid.

-High altitude adjustment: If you live at altitude 2000 ft and above, cook for 25 minutes and use Natural Release.
+High altitude adjustment: If you live at altitude 2000 ft and above, cook rice and beans in Instant Pot for 25 minutes and use Natural Release.

 What If Rice Came Out Mushy or Crunchy?